Slavoj Žižek: Inconsistency and ambiguity

 Žižek's philosophical and political positions have been described as ambiguous, and his work has been criticized for a failure to take a consistent stance.
 While he has claimed to stand by a revolutionary Marxist project, his lack of vision concerning the possible circumstances which could lead to successful revolution makes it unclear what that project consists of.
 According to John Gray and John Holbo, his theoretical argument often lacks grounding in historical fact, which makes him more provocative than insightful.

-In a very negative review of Žižek's book Less than Nothing, John Gray attacked Žižek for his celebrations of violence, his failure to ground his theories in historical facts, and his 'formless radicalism' which, according to Gray, professes to be communist yet lacks the conviction that communism could ever be successfully realized.
+In a very negative review of Žižek's book Less than Nothing, John Gray attacked Žižek for his celebrations of violence, his failure to ground his theories in historical facts, and his "formless radicalism" which, according to Gray, professes to be communist yet lacks the conviction that communism could ever be successfully realized.
 Gray concluded that Žižek's work, though entertaining, is intellectually worthless: "Achieving a deceptive substance by endlessly reiterating an essentially empty vision, Žižek's work amounts in the end to less than nothing."

 Žižek's refusal to present an alternative vision has led critics to accuse him of using unsustainable Marxist categories of analysis and having a 19th-century understanding of class.
 For example, post-Marxist Ernesto Laclau argued that "Žižek uses class as a sort of deus ex machina to play the role of the good guy against the multicultural devils."

 In his book Living in the End Times, Žižek suggests that the criticism of his positions is itself ambiguous and multilateral:

 I am attacked for being anti-Semitic and for spreading Zionist lies, for being a covert Slovene nationalist and unpatriotic traitor to my nation, for being a crypto-Stalinist defending terror and for spreading Bourgeois lies about Communism... so maybe, just maybe I am on the right path, the path of fidelity to freedom.

+Gabriel Rockhill writes that although Žižek is one of the most visible public intellectuals on the left, "...one might assume that the thinker in question is a rightwing ideologue promoted by imperialist think tanks and the U.S. national security state" based on his self-declared Eurocentrism, his endorsement of Donald Trump's 2016 presidential campaign and his attacks on "actually existing socialism" projects in Cuba and China and his embrace of Thatcherism.